 before roasting in a tightly-covered roasting dish, or aluminum pan

 covered with aluminum foil.
 Toss vegetables occasionally until done.

 Sauces for Meats, Poultry, Game and Seafood

 Make a delicious sauce for sautéed beef, poultry and seafood, such as salmon and shrimp, by deglazing the skillet with Vino Cotto.
 For roasted poultry, baste with Vino Cotto near the end of cooking time, then add a little Vino Cotto to the pan juices to make a rich, tasty sauce.

-For any recipe that includes balsamic vinegar, simply create your own by combining Vino Cotto di Montillo and distilled vinegar.
-Or, if you prefer a non-acidic taste to the dish, replace balsamic vinegar with straight Vino Cotto.
+For any recipe that includes balsamic vinegar as an ingredient, create your own by combining Vino Cotto di Montillo with distilled white vinegar.
+Or, if you prefer a non-acidic taste to the dish, replace the balsamic vinegar with straight Vino Cotto.
 Buon appetito!